Fitibaldi/HaloReact/README.md

 - **Server Integration**: Central server hosted on Raspberry Pi or Orange Pi with built-in MQTT broker.
 - **Standalone Operation**: No external Wi-Fi router required.
 - **Rechargeable Design**: Pods are equipped with rechargeable batteries and stackable charging connectors.
+- **Sound Indication**: Pods are soundy to easily identify their location or understand the commands

 ---